nathan-barrett/layout-playground/README.md

 - Drag and drop cards to design layouts
 - Three card sizes: Small (1×1), Medium (2×1), and Large (2×2)
 - Design for all 4 Firefox breakpoints (1, 2, 3, and 4 columns)
-- Configure hasExcerpt and hasAd (SPOC) properties
+- Configure hasExcerpt, hasAd (SPOC), and allowsWidget properties
 - Drag cards to reorder them
 - Generate layout configuration objects
 - Output for single breakpoint or all breakpoints